-The Black River Jazz Collective is an extension of the zero hour Jazz Orchestra.
-Students explore the Jazz idiom through a smaller ensemble that is focused on improvisation.
+The Black River Jazz Orchestra is a competitive, advanced jazz ensemble.
 A collaborative effort from all participants that prepares music for performances both on and off campus is our goal.
-We will study classic small ensembles from BeBop through Miles Davis through current Jazz Fusion groups.
-All instruments are welcomed.
+We will study classic ensembles from BeBop through Miles Davis through current Jazz Fusion groups.
+All instruments are welcome.